menu

 Demographics

-The per capita income in Saxton in 2022 was $22,764, which is low income relative to Pennsylvania and the nation.
-This equates to an annual income of $91,056 for a family of four.
+The per capita income in Saxton in 2022 was $21,193, which is low income relative to Pennsylvania and the nation.
+This equates to an annual income of $84,772 for a family of four.
+However, Saxton contains both very wealthy and poor people as well.
+Saxton also has one of the higher rates of people living in poverty in the nation, with 35.79% of its population below the federal poverty line.

+Saxton is a somewhat ethnically-diverse borough.
 The people who call Saxton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Saxton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Saxton include German, Irish, English, Italian, and Scottish.
+Important ancestries of people in Saxton include German, English, Irish, Italian, and French.

 The most common language spoken in Saxton is English.
 Other important languages spoken here include Italian and Polish.